 The impact of COVID-19 alone on global commodity and energy prices would have been substantial, but the introduction of the Russian invasion of Ukraine and the ensuing war – that continues till today, running into its fourth month now – has caused untold shocks to the global economy.
 Oil prices have surged, and wheat – of which Russia and Ukraine are two of the world’s largest exporters – is in short supply.

 Pakistan, which remains wheat insecure despite being an agriculture-dependent country, is hard-hit by the rising prices of wheat and other commodities that it must import.
 Therefore, we can see that the impact of exogenous shocks cannot be underestimated.
 The COVID-19 pandemic and the Russia-Ukraine war are two of the largest such shocks in recent history, with repercussions felt the world over.

 No country is currently safe from inflation, and many feel a global recession is around the corner, the effects of which are already being felt in Pakistan.
+This is also one of the key discussion points that Khan stressed in his protests leading up to PTI’s long march.
 Can one still blame PTI, then, for having failed in pulling through with most of the promises made in its 2018 manifesto?
 The answer is complicated.